yh009/mips_cpu/README.md

 register module would be sent to the control module to be deciphered.
 If the control module determines that the instruction is indeed a syscall, it would use this value to determine its next steps, reading from data_memory if necessary.

+## Design: Jump Handling:
+Jump instructions(JR in perticular) needs some additional manipulation than branch.
+We designed a jump module in fetch stage for handling JR. It take the instruction and decide whether the RD1 or the PC should be the next PC address.
+For JAL instruction, we basically pipelined the Jal control signal and PCPlus4 all the way to WriteBack stage to actuall write back the address needs to be linked.

 ## Design: Syscall Handling:
 Most of the groups doing this project would use the same way to implement the JAL and JR, but it is interesting to talk about the syscall design here.